satetheus/dice/README.md

 ```

 ### Commands
-Commands must come after the dice specifier with a space between.
+Commands must come after the dice notation with a space between.
 Otherwise, the program will treat it as unrecognized formatting like in the above section.
 Only 1 command can be used at a time.

 | name | description                                                                        | example           | example output |